cbatra9/cbatra9.github.io/_pages/about.md

 I am a trainer for R programming.
 I have conducted training sessions for over 100+ corporate associates.
 [Click here](https://cbatra9.github.io/JCP-R-Training/) for the course website and syllabus.

-I love working on projects together, so feel free to reach out for collaboration!